YunusKaptan/YunusKaptan/README.md

 - 🔭 I am currently working on SOFTWARE DEVELOPER
 - 📫 How to contact me: yunuskaptanofficial@gmail.com

-As a recent Computer Engineering graduate, I have a strong interest in software development and am seeking a position where I can apply my experience to help meet the needs of the company.
-I m interested in .Net, C#, ASP.Net Core, and Angular, making me a valuable asset to any team looking to develop software solutions.
+As a recent Computer Engineering graduate, I am intensely interested in software development.
+I am seeking a position where I can apply my experience to help meet the company's needs.
+I m interested in .Net, C#, ASP.Net Core, and Angular, which makes me a valuable asset to any team looking to develop software solutions.
 My skills and passion for software development make me a good candidate for roles in software engineering.